-Zucchini Fries Air Fryer Recipe Recipe
+Air Fryer Zucchini Fries Recipe

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Quick Prep Recipes may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

 Zucchini fries completely won me over the first time I made them in the air fryer.
-I wasnโt expecting much, but they came out so crispy and flavorful, I ate half the batch standing at the counter.
-Theyโre ready in under 20 minutes, made with just a few simple ingredients, and hit that perfect balance of crunchy coating and tender zucchini inside.
+I wasn’t expecting much, but they came out so crispy and flavorful, I ate half the batch standing at the counter.
+They’re ready in under 20 minutes, made with just a few simple ingredients, and hit that perfect balance of crunchy coating and tender zucchini inside.

-I first tried zucchini fries at a backyard BBQ and knew right away I had to make them myself.
-Now theyโre a regular thing in our house, in rotation with air fryer sweet potato wedges.
 I pack them in school lunches, serve them on game days, and whip up extra for movie nights with a side of blackened ranch.
 They work great as a side dish, party app, or easy snack.
-If you havenโt tried air fryer zucchini fries yet, this is your sign.
+If you haven’t tried air fryer zucchini fries yet, this is your sign.

-Why Youโll Love This Recipe
+Why You’ll Love This Recipe

 - Quick and easy: Comes together in 20 minutes or less with simple ingredients you probably already have on hand.